OWASP/www-project-ai-testing-guide/Document/content/tests/AITG-APP-01_Testing_for_Prompt_Injection.md

 More information on [LLM Hacker's Handbook](https://doublespeak.chat/#/handbook#inversion-and-antigpt)

 Technique: introduce a conflicting role or instruction that negates the system’s default constraints.
 Impact: this technique can undermine content safety mechanisms by coercing the model into producing disallowed or harmful outputs.
-It demostrates how an injected contradictory role can override system-level policies.
+It demonstrates how an injected contradictory role can override system-level policies.

 **Echo Chamber Attack - Context-poisoning prompt injection**